Background

 Donald Street Reserve

-The Donald Street Reserve – slip lane removal and open space improvement project will increase the size of the existing open space at the corner of Moore Street and Donald Street.
+The Donald Street Reserve slip lane removal and open space improvement project will increase the size of the site at the corner of Moore Street and Donald Street.

-The project aims to improve pedestrian safety, while increasing greening and cooling in the area.
+The project aims to improve pedestrian safety, and increase greening and cooling in the area.

 This is a design project for year one to support delivery in year two.
-Further investigations will understand impacts on existing signal and traffic volumes alongside Council's Transport Team and the Department of Transport and Planning.
+Further investigations will understand impacts on existing signal and traffic volumes with Council's Transport team and the Department of Transport and Planning.

 We are asking nearby residents whether they support the larger open space and what features they would like to see at the site.
 You can learn more about the proposed upgrades below.